 Various sites on the body can be affected by an allergic reaction to food, including:

-- Lungs – asthma, more common in children than adults
+- lungs – wheeze, cough, asthma, more common in children than adults

 Anaphylactic shock is life threatening

-Nuts, eggs, milk or soy cause about 90 per cent of food allergies.
-Peanut allergy is one of the most common allergies in older children.
-These foods commonly cause allergies:
+Peanuts, tree nuts, eggs, milk, wheat, sesame, fish, shellfish and soy cause about 90 per cent of food allergic reactions.
+Peanut allergy is one of the most common allergies in older children as only approximately one in four children will outgrow peanut allergy.

 The foods that tend to cause intolerance reactions in sensitive people include: